By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Yet Germany’s image as a selfless defender of the climate, which was once largely deserved, is now a transparent fiction.
 Germany has fallen badly behind on its pledges to sink its own greenhouse gas pollutants.
 In fact, Germany’s carbon emissions haven’t declined for nearly a decade and the German Environment Agency calculated that Germany emitted 906 million tons of CO2 in 2016 — the highest in Europe — compared to 902 million in 2015.
 And 2017’s interim numbers suggest emissions are going to tick up again this year.
 Germany is Europe’s largest producer and burner of coal, which accounted for 40.3 percent of net power production in 2017: 15.5 percent from hard coal and 24.8 percent from lignite, also known as brown coal, among the dirtiest of fossil fuels, which Germany mines more of than any other country in the world.
 Germany’s electricity sector itself is responsible for more than a third of the country’s CO2 emissions.
 Even more damning: Germany is still digging new open-cast mine pits — as well as subsidizing the industry as a whole, although it has promised to phase out coal in the indefinite future (hard coal use will end in 2018).
 Among Europe’s power plants, Germany’s brown coal stations constitute six out of 10 of the worst polluters.
 The lignite power plants, which run 24/7 year-in, year-out, produce so much power that German utilities sell the surplus abroad.

 The final version of the German Environment Ministry’s Climate Action Plan has been published.
 But concrete targets included in previous drafts have been removed, prompting the Green Party to describe the document as an “admission of government failure”.
 The Climate Action Plan was announced at the Paris Climate Summit as a framework for how Germany was to reach its goal of cutting greenhouse gas emissions by 80 to 95 percent by 2050.
 Germany is already struggling to meet its 2020 climate targets and is under additional pressure after Chancellor Angela Merkel repeatedly said she would make climate policy a priority of Germany’s G20 presidency next year.
-Germany could be a model for how we’ll get power in the future.
+Despite these challenges, Germany has the potential to be a model for how we’ll get power in the future.
 The European nation’s energy revolution has made it a leader in replacing nukes and fossil fuels with wind and solar technology.
 Wind turbines surround a coal-fired power plant near Garzweiler in western Germany.
 Renewables now generate 27 percent of the country’s electricity, up from 9 percent a decade ago.
 Eventually, they’ll crowd out coal—although Germany is switching off its nuclear plants first.
-Germany, the world’s fourth-largest economy, has promised some of the most aggressive emission cuts—by 2020, a 40 percent cut from 1990 levels, and by 2050, at least 80 percent.
+Germany, the world’s fourth-largest economy, has promised some of the most aggressive emission cuts—by 2020, a 40 percent cut from 1990 levels, and by 2050, at least 80 percent (European Environment Agency, 2017).

 Browse our vast selection of original essay samples, each expertly formatted and styled